-Figure 7.8: First 3000 time steps of the time series Y(t) of the Lorenz-Saltzman model with the classical parameter values $r=28, \sigma=10, b=8/3$ and $\Delta t=0.012$, integrated using the Runge-Kutta scheme.
+Figure 7.8: First 3000 time steps of the time series Y(t) of the Lorenz-Saltzman model with the classical parameter values r=28, $\sigma=10$, b=8/3.
+The Runge-Kutta scheme (2.15) with $\Delta t=0.012$ and initial conditions (1, 2, 11.02) is used.
+Shown is the chaotic regime with abrupt transitions after a period of growing amplitudes.

-Figure 7.9: Cross-sections through the different planes in the (X,Y,Z)-space of the Lorenz-Saltzman model with the classical parameter values (see Fig. 7.8). a) (X,Z)-plane. b) (Y,Z)-plane. c) (X,Y)-plane.
+Figure 7.9: Cross-sections through the different planes in the (X, Y, Z)-space of the Lorenz-Saltzman model with the classical parameter values used in Fig. 7.8.
+Shown is the chaotic regime which is established after a transient phase.

 Figure 7.9 shows the trajectories of the Lorenz model at subsequent time steps in the three-dimensional variable space (X,Y,Z).
 The points $(X=\pm 8.49,\ Y=\pm 8.49,\ Z=27)$ represent unstable equilibria.
 Trajectories originating in their surroundings move away from these points in spirals.
 For chaotic behaviour, as is the case in Figs. 7.8 and 7.9, the trajectories will never cross in the (X,Y,Z)-space.
 Another particular point is the origin (0,0,0), representing another stationary solution of the equations (7.26).
-It is located in the center of the "transition point" from one regime to the other and hence, is the location of highest "non-predictability" in the Lorenz-Saltzman system.
+It is located in the center of the transition point from one regime to the other and hence, is the location of maximum non-predictability in the Lorenz-Saltzman system.

 It is remarkable that this system can exhibit chaotic, periodic or stationary behaviour depending on the choice of parameters (7.27).
-The chaotic behaviour of the Lorenz-Saltzman model only occurs in certain "windows" of parameter values.
+The chaotic behaviour of the Lorenz-Saltzman model only occurs in certain parameter windows.
 Outside these windows, either a stable equilibrium is reached after a relatively long transient phase (Fig. 7.10) or a periodic behaviour can be observed.
-These are self-sustained oscillations, as shown in Fig. 7.11.
+These are self-sustained oscillations, as shown in Fig. 7.12.
 They develop after a transient phase.

-Figure 7.10: As Fig. 7.8 but with r = 20, $\sigma = 10$, b = 8/3.
+Figure 7.10: As Fig. 7.8 but with r=20, $\sigma=10$, b=8/3.
+Shown is the damped regime approaching a steady state after a transient phase.